Happy family looking at new home almost done with construction.

 No Discretionary Debt

-When the FHA refers to discretionary debt, they mean debt outside your house payment.
+When the FHA refers to discretionary debt, it’s referring to financial obligations outside your house payment.
 You can have credit cards, but they have to be paid off every month.
 Additionally, you have to show that the cards have been open for at least 6 months and that you’ve paid them off each month.

 In general, when you’re qualifying with other debts, you want to have a DTI of 45% or less in order to be eligible for the most possible loan options.
 The FHA doesn’t always have hard and fast guidelines regarding what your DTI should be.

 It depends on your situation, accounting for your credit score and several of the things mentioned here.
-However, the automated FHA underwriting system won’t approve DTI above 57%.
+However, it’s important to note that the automated FHA underwriting system won’t approve DTI above 57%.

 Minimal Increase In Housing Payment